qooxdoo/qooxdoo/docs/configuration/api.md

 or not.
 It's meant as an example only - you might want it to only be part of your project compile in which case you could use `CompilerApi` instead of `LibraryApi`; or you might filter it to only work on specific libraries; ... or you could us it as a generic, cross-library utility.

+(Note that SASS compilation is already integrated into the compiler, this serves as an example of how to perform a complex task)

 ```javascript
 const fs = require("fs");